 Yes, the court is entitled to grant preliminary or interim relief - please see the answer to question 7.1 above.
-The court's intervention in such cases is limited to preliminary or interim relief; hence, it does not have any effect on the jurisdiction of the arbitral tribunal.
+The court's intervention in such cases is limited to the preliminary or interim relief, as the case may be; hence it does not have any effect on the jurisdiction of the arbitral tribunal.